ID220/micropython-code-examples/basics.md

 In python all function are first-order which means they can be assigned to variables, passed as parameters and returned by functions.

-Here an example of a function passed as parameter to called later
+Here an example of a function passed as parameter to be called later

 ```python
 import time